 Insufficient Engine Oil Level in Your Husqvarna Lawn Mower

 The engine oil level shown on your dipstick is not just a recommendation.
 It is a requirement.
 When your engine oil level is above or below the required level for your Husqvarna mower, your engine can begin smoking.

 Husqvarna Has a Low Engine Oil Level

-Oil is used in your engine to lubricate the fast moving parts that move in your engine.
+Oil is used in your engine to lubricate the fast-moving parts that move in your engine.
 When there is a lack of lubrication, friction builds and your engine becomes very hot.
-Components may begin melting down from the heat and oil begins to burn off creating a smoke.
+Components may begin melting down from the heat and oil begins to burn off creating smoke.

 Husqvarna Has a High Engine Oil Level

 Having too much oil can cause too much crankcase pressure can cause oil to get into the cylinder or even up to the air intake through the valve train.

 In this case, you’re noticing smoke from the oil that is in the cylinder and begins to burn off when the engine gets hot.
 To correct this problem, you need to drain some oil out of the engine.

 There are several different ways you can drain a little oil from your Husqvarna mower: